-This is a beginner’s guide shows how to enable the ability to create New Document in Ubuntu 21.04 file browser.
+This is a beginner’s guide shows how to enable the ability to create New Document in Ubuntu 22.04 and Ubuntu 23.10 file browser.

-How could an operating system in 2021 do not even have an option to create new document?
+How could an operating system in 2023 does not even have an option to create new document?
 Yes, Ubuntu does not have it out of the box!

 It seems to be a design issue.
 Ubuntu uses template for new document, but it does not have a default one.
 As a result, users have to manually create an empty document as template to enable ability to creating new documents.